roselandroche/node-db3-project/README.md

 - write the db helper methods for the `schemes` resource in `./schemes/scheme-model.js`

 - DONE Fork, clone, add TL as collaborator, npm install
+- DONE Created new branch, initial push and commit

 ### Multi Table Queries